jgmcalpine/CheepAdventure/failure.md

    - Responsive layout
    - Image placeholder section
 3. Updated the main page to use the new component
+4. Attempted to resolve TypeScript configuration:
+   - Created next-env.d.ts file
+   - Verified tsconfig.json settings
+   - Added proper type imports
+   - Updated component to use React.FC type

 ## Current Issues:
-1. Environment Setup Issues:
-   - No package manager (npm/yarn) available in the environment
+1. TypeScript Configuration:
-   - Unable to install necessary type definitions
+   - TypeScript is not recognizing installed type definitions
-   - TypeScript configuration needs adjustment

-2. TypeScript/Linter Errors:
-   - Cannot find module 'next/link' and 'next/image'
+   - Module resolution errors for next/link and next/image
    - JSX element type issues
+   - Despite having all necessary dependencies in package.json

+2. Environment Setup:
+   - No package manager (npm/yarn) available
+   - Cannot run npm/yarn commands to verify installation
+   - Cannot rebuild node_modules if needed

+## Blocking Issues:
+The main blocking issue is that TypeScript is not recognizing the installed type definitions, despite having:
+1. All necessary dependencies in package.json
+2. Proper TypeScript configuration in tsconfig.json
-   - Missing type declarations
+3. Next.js type declarations in next-env.d.ts

+Without proper type resolution:
+1. We cannot verify the component's type safety
+2. We cannot proceed with testing
+3. We cannot ensure the component will work as expected

 ## Next Steps Required:
-1. Environment Setup:
+1. Need proper environment setup with:
-   - Need access to package manager (npm/yarn)
+   - Access to package management tools
-   - Need to install required type definitions
+   - Ability to rebuild node_modules
+   - Proper TypeScript configuration
-   - Need to verify TypeScript configuration
+2. Need to verify type definitions are properly installed

-2. Component Completion:
-   - Need to create and add the adventure illustration
-   - Need to test responsive layout
-   - Need to add any necessary animations

-## Blocking Issues:
-The main blocking issue is the lack of package management tools in the environment, which prevents us from:
-1. Installing necessary type definitions
-2. Resolving TypeScript configuration issues
-3. Testing the component in a proper development environment
+3. Need to test the component in a proper development environment

-Without these tools, we cannot properly complete the implementation and resolve the TypeScript errors.
+Without these prerequisites, we cannot proceed with the implementation in a type-safe manner.